TaurVil/VilgalysKlunk_yersinia_pestis/part1_aDNA/infer_selection_coefficients/README.md

 ```
 This script will generate two files with their respective log-likelihoods, `Candidates_derived_all_per-site.txt`, and max-likelihood point estimates of s_hat for each candidate SNP, written to `Candidates_derived_all_maxLLR.txt`.

-In the same manner, to obtain the "empirical _p_-value", _i.e._ the quantile among neutral loci, of the combined log-likelihoods for candidate loci, one can run:
+In the same manner, to obtain the "empirical percentile", _i.e._ the quantile among neutral loci, of the combined log-likelihoods for candidate loci, one can run:

 ```shell
 python Compute_LLs_est_shat.py Samples_neutral_filtered_WG.txt WG_neutral --Ne 5e3,5e3